 However, there's an important requirement: Before you start work, the DSO must certify that the job you have been offered will not displace non-student U.S. workers.
 In other words, the job must be one that is typically filled only by students.
 A job in the cafeteria, library or bookstore; or maybe with a professor or a campus science laboratory as a teaching or research assistant would likely satisfy this requirement.
 A job as secretary to the dean or as janitor would probably not.

 On-campus employment is also allowed if it is part of a scholarship or fellowship and is part of your academic program.
 In fact, sometimes such work can be done off campus if the workplace is still "educationally related" to or "affiliated" with the school.
 An example would be working with a professor at an off-campus research facility.
 Your DSO will know if such off-campus employment is permitted within the limitations of permitted on-campus work.

-If you have been in school for less than one year, you are on your own.
+If you have been in school for less than one year, you are in most cases on your own (unless you're covered under an SSR designation that also lifts this requirement).
 You will not be able to obtain this special work authorization, and you will have to find some other way to cover your expenses.
-Your only option may be to return home and wait for better times to reapply for a student visa.
-Of course, you will want to talk to your DSO first, who may be able to help the school arrange a leave of absence, so that you will not have to reapply for school admission when you are ready to return.
+Your only option might be to return home and wait for better times to reapply for a student visa.
+Of course, you will want to talk to your DSO first, who might be able to help the school arrange a leave of absence, so that you will not have to reapply for school admission when you are ready to return.

 Curricular practical training is off-campus work that is an integral part of your curriculum and directly related to your major area of study.
 If your course of studies already has such a program (such as a cooperative education or internship program), you may take one of these jobs.
-You may or may not be paid for such work.
+You might or might not be paid for such work.